 2. Talk to your teachers and administrators about bullying

-So, ask how your teachers and the administration will deal with bullying and other safety issues at school.
+Ask how your teachers and the administration will deal with bullying and other safety issues at school.
+Join your school Safe School Committee and be part of the solution to prevent bullying!